jjfiv/GuessingGame/README.md

 ## Fiddle with Eclipse Settings

+You can open the preferences menu by going to the top of your screen (in Eclipse) and finding the appropriate menu:

+- ``Eclipse -> Preferences (Mac)``
+- ``Window -> Preferences (Windows)``

-Maybe you want Dark Mode?
+### Maybe you want Dark Mode?

+Click on ``General > Appearance`` as shown below, and you can choose a theme.
+You need to then ``Apply and Close`` and restart Eclipse for it to fully apply.

 ### Disable insertion triggers except 'Enter'

 Recent versions of Eclipse autocomplete when you press the space bar, which sometimes means replacing something you've typed with something else!
-It's very frustrating.
-By going to ``Eclipse -> Preferences (Mac)`` or ``Window -> Preferences (Windows)``, you can find the ``Java > Editor > Content Assist`` (as shown "fixed" in the image below) and turn this off!
+It's very frustrating. , you can find the ``Java > Editor > Content Assist`` (as shown "fixed" in the image below) and turn this off!

 ![Content Assist Menu](FixEclipseCompletion.png)